LukeChannings/gesha/ARCHITECTURE.markdown

 - Temperature loss when pre-heated vs not, as measured from the basket
 - Predict when a shot is being pulled based on temperature drop
-- Predict basket temperature from boiler and group head temps
+- Predict basket temperature from boiler and grouphead temps